-On the date of each of our annual stockholder meetings following the effective date of the registration statement of which this prospectus forms a part, then except as noted below, each non-employee director who is continuing as a director following our annual stockholder meeting automatically will be granted an award of restricted stock units covering a number of having a grant value of \$\(\), rounded to the nearest whole share.
-Each annual award will vest as to \(\), in each case subject to continued service through the applicable vesting date.
+On the date of each of our annual stockholder meetings following the effective date of the registration statement of which this prospectus forms a part, then except as noted below, each non-employee director who has provided continuous service as a non-employee director from the date that is 6 months before that annual stockholder meeting through the date of that annual stockholder meeting automatically will be granted an award of restricted stock units covering a number of having a grant value of \$200,000, rounded to the nearest whole share.
+Each annual award will vest as to 100% of the restricted stock units on the earlier of (i) the first anniversary of the date the award is granted or (ii) the day prior to the date of the annual stockholder meeting next following the date the award was granted, in each case subject to continued service through the applicable vesting date.

-In the event of a change in control of our Company, each non-employee director will fully vest in and have the right to exercise his or her outstanding equity awards (including those granted pursuant to our Outside Director Compensation Policy) and, with respect to equity awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met, unless specifically provided otherwise under the applicable award agreement or other written agreement between the non-employee director and us.
+With respect to equity awards granted to a non-employee director while such individual was a non-employee director, in the event of a change in control of our Company, the non-employee director will fully vest in and have the right to exercise his or her outstanding equity awards (including those granted pursuant to our Outside Director Compensation Policy) and, with respect to equity awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met, unless specifically provided otherwise under the applicable award agreement or other written agreement between the non-employee director and us.

-In any fiscal year of ours, no non-employee director may be paid, issued or granted cash compensation and equity awards with a total value of no greater than \$ for a non-employee director's first year of service or \$ in any subsequent year, with the value of an equity award based on its grant date fair value for purposes of this limit, or the annual director limit.
+In any fiscal year of ours, no non-employee director may be paid, issued or granted cash compensation and equity awards with a total value of no greater than \$750,000 (or \$1,000,000 for the fiscal year in which the individual begins service as a non-employee director), with the value of an equity award based on its grant date fair value for purposes of this limit, or the annual director limit.
 Any cash compensation paid or equity awards granted to a non-employee director while he or she was an employee or consultant (other than a non-employee director) will not count toward the annual director limit.

-Our Outside Director Compensation Policy also will provide for the reimbursement of our non-employee directors for reasonable, customary and documented travel expenses to attend meetings of our board of directors and committees of our board of directors.
+Our Outside Director Compensation Policy also provides for the reimbursement of our non-employee directors for reasonable, customary and documented travel expenses to attend meetings of our board of directors and committees of our board of directors.